Please ensure Javascript is enabled for purposes of website accessibility

 The Responsible Gaming Association of New Mexico’s annual conference on Problem Gambling brings together a diverse array of researchers and industry treatment professionals from all across North America to discuss wide-ranging topics in support of healing from problem gambling.
 Launched in 1998 by the Responsible Gaming Association of New Mexico, the conference is the first and largest conference on problem gambling in New Mexico.

-The 2025 event will be held on Thursday and Friday, July 31 to August 1 as Isleta Resort and Casino.
+The 2025 event will be held on Thursday and Friday, July 31 to August 1 at Isleta Resort and Casino.
 The theme is “The Intersection Between Effective Treatment and Therapist Well-Being”.
 Click for registration.

 Join us for an engaging, two-day conference designed to tackle one of today’s most pressing issues– problem gambling.
 This event delivers research-driven insights and actionable strategies for professionals addressing gambling-related challenges.